-Certain rules exist that allow the government to move a motion to "curtail debate" in cases when it is felt a decision would otherwise not be taken in reasonable time, or not taken at all.
-The most frequently used mechanisms are closure and time allocation.
+Certain rules exist that allow the government to move a motion to “curtail debate” in cases in which it is felt a decision would not otherwise be taken in reasonable time or be taken at all.
+The most frequently used curtailment mechanisms are closure and time allocation.

 Closure is a motion “That debate not be further adjourned”.
 It provides the government with a procedure to require that the question be put at the end of the sitting in which a motion of closure is adopted.
 Closure may be applied to any debatable matter, including bills and motions.

-Prior to moving a motion for closure, an oral notice of intention to do so must have been given by a Minister at a previous sitting of the House.
-Debate on the item that is the subject of the notice must have begun before notice of closure may be given.
+Prior to moving a motion for closure, oral notice of the government’s intention to do so must have been given by a Minister at a previous sitting of the House.
+Debate on the item that is the subject of the notice must begin before notice of closure may be given.
 No obligation exists to proceed with moving the closure motion even if notice has been given.

-After notice has been given, the closure motion may be moved during a subsequent sitting.
+Once notice has been given, the closure motion may be moved during a subsequent sitting.
 It must be moved by a Minister immediately before the House resumes debate on the item.
-While the closure motion is not debatable or amendable, a 30-minute question period is permitted, during which Members may ask questions of the Minister responsible for the closured item.
+While the closure motion is not debatable or amendable, a 30-minute question period is provided for, during which Members may ask questions of the Minister responsible for the closured item.
 At the end of this period, the Speaker immediately puts the question on the closure motion.

 When a motion for closure is adopted, debate resumes on the now-closured business, subject to the restrictions imposed by the closure rule.
 Any Private Members’ Business scheduled during that sitting day is still taken up at its regular time.
 All questions necessary to dispose of the closured business are put no later than 8:00 p.m.